SaskiaKeil/fitbit-todo/README.md

 -   Reduce font size
 -   Avoid that every task is appearing one after another, but send a signal that all data is sent
 -   Keep sorting of tasks as it is in given list
+-   Display note if no task is available

 Disclaimer
 ----------